FreemapSlovakia/overpass-routes-to-gpx-convertor/README.md

 out skel qt;
 ```

 Download generated json file to this directory and name it `hiking.json`.
-Afterwards run `npm i && node .` and the resulting GPX files can be fount in the `out` directory.
+Afterwards run `npm i && node .` and the resulting GPX files can be found in the `out` directory.

 ## TODO